Table of Contents

 Whilst the amount of technical information required for the application isn’t as extensive as it is for a full planning permission application, you will still likely need technical information on noise, contamination, flooding and more.
 Despite this technical information difference, a Class Q application is no faster than full planning permission.
 To qualify for Class Q, you must also be able to demonstrate that the building was used for an agricultural purpose on a specific date set in the legislation or the date when the building was last in use.

-What does the future hold?
+What does the future hold for UK Barn Conversions?

 A review of the current planning permission system for rural projects was announced in 2016 and is likely to affect Class Q developments once the review has been completed.
 The proposals are considering changing the restrictions to allow for the conversion of properties up to 750sqm in size when being used for five individual properties whilst also increasing the allowable size when the conversion is creating three residential units.